Guildford Circular via Albury Park Walk

 Guildford is served by fast trains from Waterloo taking 32-40 minutes, typically three an hour during the week and two on Sundays.
 The slower services are only worth taking if you are travelling from an intermediate station.

 For the shorter start options Chilworth is on the Guildford–Redhill line, with a two-hourly off-peak service.
-If you finish there (or at Shalford, which has an hourly service) and realise that you would have a long wait for a train you could take a bus to Guildford: Compass 32 goes past both stations and there are other services from Shalford.
+If you finish there (or at Shalford, which has an hourly service) and realise that you would have a long wait for a train you could take a bus to Guildford: Compass / Metrobus 32 goes past both stations and there are other services from Shalford.

 A return to Chilworth is only slightly more expensive than a Guildford ticket and would let you start or finish at any of these three stations.
 From London, a ticket to Chilworth (but not Guildford) is also valid via Redhill or Dorking, although it is usually quicker to travel via Guildford.